allenai/bilm-tf/README.md

 See `usage_character.py` for a detailed usage example.

-## Optional mode with pre-computed token embeddings
+### ELMo with pre-computed and cached context independent token representations
 To speed up model inference with a fixed, specified vocabulary, it is possible to pre-compute the context independent token representations, write them to a file, and re-use them for inference.
 Note that we don't